 Carol Gregorio, PhD, director of the Molecular Cardiovascular Research Program and head of the Department of Cellular and Molecular Medicine at the UA College of Medicine, is the Luxford/Schoolcraft Endowed Professor of Cardiovascular Disease Research.
-Dr. Gregorio also is vice dean of innovation and development for the University of Arizona College of Medicine - Tucson and co-director of the UA Sarver Heart Center.
+Dr. Gregorio also is vice dean of innovation and development for the University of Arizona College of Medicine - Tucson and interim director of the UA Sarver Heart Center.

 As a basic scientist, she has a special research interest in the contractile proteins of heart muscle in health and disease.
 Not only has she made major contributions to the understanding of heart muscle abnormalities, she also has been an integral part of the UA College of Medicine’s and Sarver Heart Center’s goal to strengthen its translational research.